projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-hypercall.rst

 HV and Service VM both use the same vector (0xF3) reserved as x86 platform IPI vector for HV notification to the Service VM.
 This upcall is necessary whenever there is device emulation requirement to the Service VM.
 The upcall vector (0xF3) is injected to Service VM vCPU0.
-The Service VM will register the irq handler for vector (0xF3) and notify the I/O emulation module in the Service VM once the irq is triggered.
+The Service VM will register the IRQ handler for vector (0xF3) and notify the I/O emulation module in the Service VM once the IRQ is triggered.
 View the detailed upcall process at :ref:`ipi-management`

 Hypercall APIs reference: